janikvonrotz/olmoto/README.md

 # Done

+* File edit - Cover change (there can be only the one)
+* Responsive File GridList
+* Load spinner for cover image
+* React Helmet with viewport 1
 * Do not login when creating a new user -> create user server side with method
 * User - expand form
 * Access control file: all, user: admin, event: admin